 Meet Our Family

 Greetings!
-We are Jay and Suzanne Faske of Somerville, Texas.
-If you’ve seen a photo of our family, I’m sure you are puzzled at how our unique family came to be.
+We are Jay and Suzanne Faske of Burton, Texas.
+If you’ve seen a photo of our family, you may be wondering how our family came to be.
 We are blessed with three birth children, Jacob, Joshua and Gabriella.
-We also have adopted twenty-one children, Elizabeth, Rebekah, Andrew, Naomi, Abigail, Phoebe, Julia, Samuel, Hannah, Sarah, Nathaniel, Tabitha, Lydia, Joseph, Rachel, Olivia, Miriam Grace, Joy, Jonah,Bethany, Sophia, Caleb, and Jayson.
+We also have adopted twenty-three children, Elizabeth, Rebekah, Andrew, Naomi, Abigail, Phoebe, Julia, Samuel, Hannah, Sarah, Nathaniel, Tabitha, Lydia, Joseph, Rachel, Olivia, Miriam Grace, Joy, Jonah,Bethany, Sophia, Caleb, and Jayson.
 We are also fostering Lillian, who we hope to one day make a permanent part of our family.

 We first considered adoption after watching a documentary on orphanages in China.
 As we watched, the Lord spoke to our hearts and both of us realized that we had a desire to adopt.
 From that point on, adoption became a part of our life.
 We feel that there are so many children in this world who do not have the opportunity to know the love of a family or the chance to know their Heavenly Father.

 Adoption has been a rewarding experience, as well as very humbling.
 Like most adoptive families, we have had our "labor pains."
-We have never entered an adoption knowing how we could finance it, but God has always provided.
+We have never entered an adoption knowing how we would finance it, but God has always provided.
 There have

-As we wrote each of our children's adoption stories, it was a reminder of the many blessings the Lord has bestowed upon our family.
+he Lord has bestowed upon our family.
 Through the good and the bad times, He is always there with us.

 Adoption is not new to my (Suzanne’s) family.
 My father and my sister were also adopted.
-Our adoptions were the first international adoptions in my family though.
+Our adoptions were the first international adoption in my family though.
 For Jay’s family, our adoptions we

 We have experienced adoption of older children, siblings, infants and children with special needs.
 Our children are from India, Russia, China, Kazakhstan, Colombia, Ethiopia and the United States.
 We've adopted seven children who had been through disrupted adoptions, which can be very challenging because it is another layer of pain for them to work through.
 Each adoption has come with its own challenges, but the blessings far outweigh the struggles.
 The changes that we have seen in our children over the years sometimes seem un

 At times, we feel like our hands are full, but then we realize there is always room in our hearts for one more.
 We did not "plan" our family.
 In fact almost every time we have adopted, we have thought it was our last adoption.
 When we travel abroad and see all the faces of the children living in orphanages, we realize that God will tell us when our family is complete.
 Having a large family has been a beautiful experience for us as well as our children.
 We've learned to depend on each other.